PythonRSAS/pythonrsas.github.io/_posts/2022-06-21-2-Binary-tree-implementation.md

     - [Tree traversal:](#tree-traversal)
     - [Implementing tree traversals:](#implementing-tree-traversals)
 - [Reference](#reference)

-# Binary tree implementation in Python
-To implement binary tree Node object, we only need to define the node itself, its value, and left and right attributes.
+To implement binary tree, we only need to define the node itself, its value, and left and right attributes.
+We can define methods after this.
 <div class="code-head"><span>code</span> treeNode.py</div>

 ```py